-If you're looking for a relocation destination with year-round sunshine, you should include Sarasota in your shortlist.
+If you're looking for a relocation destination with year-round sunshine, you should include Sarasota in your cross-country move shortlist.
 This charming city has long been a popular destination for retirees, and it has been attracting many younger people, middle-aged adults, and families with children in recent years.
 Find out why Sarasota is a great place to start a new life.

 Overview of Sarasota